COMMUNITY BOOK GROUP READING & VIEWING HISTORY

 Poetry, essays, and stories by Indigenous authors from New England.

-December 18, 2023 — Talk by Ilarion Merculieff (Talk)
+December 18, 2023 — Talk given by Ilarion Merculieff (Talk)

 An exploration of Indigenous ways of knowing, compassion, communication, and relational wisdom.